Background pattern

 Driving and using machines

-3. How to use Columvi
+3. How Columvi is given

-Medications administered before treatment with Columvi
+Medicines given before treatment with Columvi

-• A corticosteroid such as dexamethasone
+• a corticosteroid such as dexamethasone

-• An antihistamine such as diphenhydramine
+• an antihistamine such as diphenhydramine

 How much and how often you will receive Columvi

 You may receive up to 12 cycles of treatment with Columvi.
 Each cycle lasts 21 days.
-During the first two cycles, your doctor will start treatment with Columvi at a low dose and gradually increase it to the full dose.
+During the first two cycles, your doctor will start treatment with Columvi with a low dose and gradually increase it to the full dose.

 • Day 1 - pre-treatment with obinutuzumab